Marion Raven: 2008–2010: Nevermore

 In 2008, Raven made a cameo appearance in the music video for the song "Saints of Los Angeles" by American heavy metal band Mötley Crüe.
 In 2010 she became a panellist judge on the Norwegian version of the talent show The X Factor and later on Norwegian Idol.

 Originally, Raven recorded her third studio album Nevermore in 2009 and penned it for a 2010 release, but due to the internal issues with her record label Eleven Seven Music, it was never released.
 It dropped two singles "Flesh And Bone" and "Found Someone" exclusively released in Scandinavia.

 2012–2014: Songs from a Blackbird

-Marion later released the single "Colors Turn to Grey" in March 2012 and stated in October 2012 that she is working on material for a new album.
+Raven later released the single "Colors Turn to Grey" in March 2012 and stated in October 2012 that she is working on material for a new album.
 In March 2013, Marion released the single "The Minute" from her second album Songs from a Blackbird, which was released on 5 April 2013 in Norway.
 Being her first album in eight years, Songs from a Blackbird managed to peak at No. 3 in Norway.
 The album was further promoted with a third single – the track "Driving" – and a Norwegian Tour in 2013.